BDenizKoca/nimea/wiki/characters/varkas-dragonslayer.md

 layout: base.njk
 name: Varkas the Dragonslayer
 slug: varkas-dragonslayer
-summary: A legendary warrior known for slaying the ancient red dragon Fyrax. tast
+summary: A legendary warrior known for slaying the ancient red dragon Fyrax.
 cover_image: ""
 portrait_image: ""
 public: true
 ---
 # Varkas the Dragonslayer

-A legendary warrior from the northern kingdoms, Varkas is known throughout Nimea for his incredible feat of slaying the ancient red dragon Fyrax who had terrorized the lands for centuries.test
+A legendary warrior from the northern kingdoms, Varkas is known throughout Nimea for his incredible feat of slaying the ancient red dragon Fyrax who had terrorized the lands for centuries.

 ## Background